 Steve Jobs once said, “Learn continually – there’s always one more thing to learn!”
 This holds particularly true in these rapidly evolving times.
 Education and learning possess a paramount position in our lives.
 It is not something that begins and ends at the school, college, or university level.
 Instead, it’s continuous, adapting to the changing needs and priorities of individuals.
 Whether you are someone who is just about to step into your professional career or you currently occupy a vital position in your organization; you must be sure to dedicate some amount of your time and energy to learning often.

 We live in a world that is bearing witness to an evolving market.
 Due to this, companies are being forced to pivot their well-laid strategies.
-Unfortunately, in the absence of which many are having to shut down and lay off their employees.
+Unfortunately, in the absence of this many are having to shut down and lay off their employees.

 What is Executive Education?